James-Lu-none/fpga-gpu-hardware/README.md

 4. time violation from opcode to warp_nzp (long path in ALU) original combinational route/pipeline: opcode -> ALU (including 32x32 DSP multiplier) -> zero comparator -> warp_nzp_reg.
   This route takes >10ns because 32x32 multiplication on Artix-7 requires cascading multiple DSP slices, causing massive internal propagation delay.
-  **Fix**: We implemented a 2-cycle execution pipeline in `alu.sv` and `pc.sv`.
+  Fix: We implemented a 2-cycle execution pipeline in `alu.sv` and `pc.sv`.
 We added an `EX1` stage to explicitly register the outputs of the add/sub/mul operators.
 This forces Vivado to use the internal pipeline registers of the DSP (`MREG`) and CARRY4 blocks, cutting the combinational logic path in half.
 The condition code evaluations (NZP) and write-backs are performed in the `EX2` and `EX3` stages.
 Because the `warp_context` scheduler uses a decoupled handshake (`ctx_wb.valid`), adding latency to the ALU does not cause data hazards.

 5. time violation from current_sm to valid_ram and m_axi_araddr in l2_cache
   original combinational route/pipline: current_sm (Arbiter MUX) -> req_addr (sliced into req_index) -> valid_ram / tag_ram (LUTRAM Asynchronous Read) -> 18-bit Tag Comparator -> FSM Logic -> valid_ram WE / m_axi_awaddr.
   This 1-cycle cache architecture puts the arbitration MUX, RAM read, Tag compare, and AXI state transition all in a single cycle (`STATE_IDLE`), causing a massive combinational path.
-  **Fix**: We pipelined the L2 cache arbitration by introducing a new FSM state `STATE_COMPARE`.
+  Fix: We pipelined the L2 cache arbitration by introducing a new FSM state `STATE_COMPARE`.
 In `STATE_IDLE`, the arbiter only determines the winning SM and latches the request into pipeline registers (`latched_req_*`).
 In `STATE_COMPARE`, the FSM uses the latched request to index the RAMs, execute the hit/miss logic, and determine the next AXI state.
 This isolates the arbitration MUX into its own cycle and completely breaks the critical path into the Cache RAM address decoders.